peergum/peergum.github.io/_posts/2024-04-11-weekly-post-5.markdown

 In the three cases above, you're in the hand of a great unknown: people.
 The more people worked on an open-source project (the "building material"), the more chances it has been tested, inspected, reviewed, and approved.
-The smaller the project (like the ones I write on my own) the more you're in the hand of a small number of developers, and someone just one person.
+The smaller the project (like the ones I write on my own) the more you're in the hand of a small number of developers, and sometimes even just one person.
 And that's when you're just in great danger...

 At the end of March this year, a German developer, Andres Freund, was wondering why his linux